INTRODUCTION

 Money changers

-Adult pilgrims must offer half shekel for the service of the Temple.
+Adult pilgrims must offer half-shekel for the service of the Temple.
 “Everyone subject to the census, that is to say, of twenty years and over, must pay the sum set aside for the LORD.
-The rich man is not to give more, nor the poor man less, than half a shekel in their contribution to the LORD to pay the forfeit for their lives.”
-(Exodus 30:14-15).
+The rich man is not to give more, nor the poor man less, than half a shekel in their contribution to the LORD to pay the forfeit for their lives” (Ex 30:14-15).
 The Jewish authorities prohibited coins with images for Temple offering.
 Pilgrims were coming from different countries with Syrian, Egyptian, or Greek coins.
 The pagans stamped such coins with the symbols or images of their monarchs.
 The pilgrims had to exchange them for acceptable coins in the Temple.

 (15) Making a whip of cords, he drove them all out of the Temple court, together with the oxen and the sheep.
 He knocked over the tables of the moneychangers, scattering the coins…

-If the business at the Temple was a needed service for the pilgrims, why Jesus became furious and attacked the merchants, drove out the animals, spilled the coins, and overturned the tables?
+If the business at the Temple was a needed service for the pilgrims, why did Jesus become furious, attack the merchants, drive out the animals, spill the coins, and overturn the tables?
 There were several reasons for his action.

 So, the Jewish leaders destroyed the genuine spirit of prayer and selfless service in the Temple.
-That made Jesus furious to act as a revolutionary.
+That made Jesus furious enough to go on the offensive.
 It has been a Jewish custom that the woman of the family would do a general cleaning of the house and remove any leaven on the eve of Passover.
-At the end, the head of the family inspected and carefully removed any last particle of leaven left unnoticed in the house.
+To make it sure, the head of the family inspected and carefully removed any last particle of leaven left unnoticed in the house.
 Similarly, Jesus was cleansing the Temple which was his Father’s house to prepare for his Passover sacrifice.

 Since merchants sold animals in the Court of Gentiles, it was easy for Jesus to find ropes there.
 Collecting several cords, he could make a whip.
 He drove the animals and merchants from the Temple area.
 That was a single-person revolt.
-The unexpected action, the popularity of Jesus as a prophet, his fame as a miracle worker, his public support, the intensity of his face expression, and the self-awareness of the merchants that they were doing wrong, might have made the merchants not to counter attack Jesus right there.
+The unexpected action, the popularity of Jesus as a prophet, his fame as a miracle worker, his public support, the intensity of his facial expressions, and the guilt feelings of the merchants that they were doing wrong, might have prevented the merchants from resisting or counter-attacking Jesus then and there.

 (16) … and ordered the people selling the doves, “Take all this away and stop turning my Father’s house into a marketplace!”

-Jesus was soft to the doves and their merchants.
-He expressed the reasoning for his action.
-He did not want to make the Temple a marketplace.
+Jesus was relatively soft on the dove-merchants.
+He gave the reasoning for his actions.
+He did not like the sight of the Temple as a marketplace.
 Jesus revealed himself as the Son of God by expressing that the Temple was his Father’s house.

-1. King David brought the Tabernacle to Jerusalem (2 Samuel 6:12-19) and during the Ark’s transportation, David was jumping and dancing before the Lord (v.16).
+1. King David brought the Tabernacle to Jerusalem (2 Sam 6:12-19) and during the Ark’s transportation, David was jumping and dancing before the Lord (v.
+16).

-2. David was enthusiastic to build a permanent and splendid dwelling for the ark of the covenant (2 Samuel 7:2, Psalm 132:2-5).
+2. David was enthusiastic to build a permanent and splendid dwelling for the Ark of the Covenant (2 Sam 7:2; Ps 132:2-5).

-3. David carefully collected all materials needed for building the Temple (1 Chronicles 29:1-5).
+3. David carefully collected all materials needed for building the Temple (1 Chr 29:1-5).

-4. Since God did not allow David to build the Temple, he handed over all the building materials and the design to Solomon, his son and successor (1 Chronicles 28:11-21).
+4. Since God did not allow David to build the Temple, he handed over all the building materials and the design to Solomon, his son and successor (1 Chr 28:11-21).

 In his attempt to purify Israel, Jesus did the dramatic action of cleansing the Temple of God by expelling the merchants and their merchandise.
 It conveyed the need to rectify the evils in the then Judaism.